Syrian wins Arab Idol contest, steers clear of politics

 State news agency SANA reported his win, saying that he had been consistently well received by the audience.

-Sharif, with his velvet voice and steady performances, was a firm favourite throughout the four-month competition and beat Palestinian and Saudi rivals in the final.
+Sharif, with his velvet voice and steady performances, was a firm favorite throughout the four-month competition and beat Palestinian and Saudi rivals in the final.

 "I just want to address the Syrian people and all of Syria.
-It would be my honour, and I wish, to have my first performance in Syria," he told reporters.
+It would be my honor, and I wish, to have my first performance in Syria," he told reporters.

 (Reporting by Sylvia Westall in Beirut and Marwan Makdessi in Damascus; Editing by Andrew Heavens)